-In [4], Harel and Gery propose OO Statecharts, similar to SCCD, to enable precise modelling of behaviour over time, which allows full executability and automatic code synthesis.
+Harel and Gery [4] propose OO Statecharts, similar to SCCD, to enable precise modelling of behaviour over time, which allows full executability and automatic code synthesis.
 In contrast to OO Statecharts, we focus on UI modelling, and SCCD is based on SCXML.
 In OO Statecharts, class methods can be called by synchronous function calls, whereas in SCCD no direct function calls are made.
-Instead, an explicit mediator (the object manager) sends events only and is responsible for the lifetime of objects.
-This allows for asynchronous method calling, distributed implementation, deadlock avoidance, and introspection.
-Nevertheless, for performance reasons, we intend to support function calls over events in specific cases.
+Object creation and destruction is always handled through synchronous function calls in OO Statecharts, whereas this is done through events to an explicit mediator (the object manager) in SCCD.

-In [2], Forbrig et al. support dynamic creation of parallel subcomponents in SCXML.
+Forbrig et al. [2] support dynamic creation of parallel subcomponents in SCXML.
 Their example is an email client that can handle multiple emails at once.
-The problem the authors address is similar to ours, but we explicitly use Class Diagrams and objects as instances.

-In the context of embedded real-time software systems, Selic and Rumbaugh employ the UML, what later became known as UML-RT [6].
+The problem the authors address is similar to ours, but we explicitly use Class Diagrams and objects as instances, which can be seen as agents that run concurrently and communicate asynchronously (which results in an entirely different semantics).
+In the context of embedded real-time software systems, Selic and Rumbaugh employ the UML, which later became known as UML-RT [7].
 Similar to our approach, UML-RT addresses complex, event-driven, and, potentially, distributed systems.
 The notation is entirely UML-compliant, as a UML profile is used.
 So-called capsules roughly correspond to actors, similar to objects, to which a UML State Machine is associated.
 Similar to our approach, ports and connectors are used for communication between actors.
-However, the State Machines cannot be compositional.
+The State Machines, however, cannot be compositional.
 Rudimentary support for inheritance of State Machines is supported in the sense that the State Machine is inherited, but no further constraints are defined according to the Liskov substitution principle.
 The UML-RT approach comes without compiler, and strictly follows UML semantics only.